Academic Regulations and Procedures

 Directory information consists of: student name; ERAU e-mail, ERAU box address, campus, or college attended; major courses of study and areas of specialization; dates admitted, attended, and graduated; enrollment and class status; degrees sought or earned and dates received or anticipated; awards, honors, and special programs or recognitions; and - for student athletes and scholarship recipients - the ERAU ID photograph.
 Additionally the following may be included as directory information, but is only released for compelling reasons and only with advance approval of the Registrar, Dean of Students or designee: permanent or local mailing address and telephone number, non-ERAU email address, date of birth, actual disciplinary history, and information from public sources.

 The University will obtain written consent from students before disclosing any personally identifiable information from their education records with the exception of the directory information.
 The receipt of a written request to release an education record via FAX satisfies this requirement.
 Such written consent must:

 - Specify the purpose of the disclosure.

 - Identify the party or class of parties to whom disclosure may be made and their address.

 - When transcripts are to be sent by fax, the written request must contain the telephone fax number where the transcript is to be sent.
 Generally, transcripts should be faxed only if an urgency exists.

-- Be signed and dated by the student or former student.
+- Must be signed and dated by the student or former student.

 The law authorizes students and former students the right to inspect and review information contained in their education records.
-The student must submit a written request to the Records Office.
-The Records Office must make the records available for inspection and review within 45 days from the request.
+The student must submit a written request to the Office of the Registrar.
+The Office of the Registrar must make the records available for inspection and review within 45 days from the request.
 FERPA allows disclosure of educational records or components thereof under certain conditions.
-Students desiring additional information regarding FERPA may contact the Records Office.
+Students desiring additional information regarding FERPA may contact the Office of the Registrar.